-- “Top 10 Employment Pitfalls That Managers Can Help Avoid,” Guest Lecturer, California Polytechnic University, San Luis Obispo, MBA Course: Managing Human Resources, Orfalea College of Business (August 2019).
+- “Top 10 Employment Pitfalls That Managers Can Help Avoid,” Guest Lecturer, California Polytechnic University, San Luis Obispo, MBA Course: Managing Human Resources, Orfalea College of Business (August 2019 and 2021).

 - “Social Justice & the Law,” Presenter, Leadership SLO Law & Justice Day (August 2019).

 - “Access to Justice,” Panelist, California State Polytechnic University, San Luis Obispo, Political Science students (April 2019).

 - “Persuasive Argument: City and County Government and State Court Field Trip,” Facilitator, San Luis Coastal Unified School District 5th Graders (Forthcoming March 2020 & March 2019).

 - “Local and State Government Field Trip,” Facilitator, Montessori Children’s School (March 2019).